 For Prevention of Plagiarism

-Discuss plagiarism openly in the first few weeks of the course
+Discuss plagiarism and academic integrity in the first few days of the course.

 Plagiarism Statement for Course Policies Section of Syllabus